Amitreddy14/GEN-CLIP-CVAE/README.md

 ## Introduction
 Contrastive Language Image Pretraining (CLIP)  opens up vast possibilities for multimodal learning by producing an aligned representation of text and image data in a shared latent space.
 Not only has this model demonstrated impressive zero-shot capabilities, but has been incorporated as an effective image encoder in Vision-Language Models (VLMs) which perform tasks such as visual question and answering, object detection, etc .

 In the context of Diffusion model-based generation, the paper "Hierarchical Text-Conditional Image Generation with CLIP Latents," presented the method of conditioning on CLIP embeddings.
 Instead of employing a computationally intensive diffusion model, our group chose to explore integrating CLIP embeddings with a Variational Autoencoder (VAE).
-We experiment with various image sizes, architectures, and CLIP encoding modes (image embeddings vs. text embeddings).
+I experiment with various image sizes, architectures, and CLIP encoding modes (image embeddings vs. text embeddings).

 ## Related Work
 - [The paper introducing unCLIP](https://arxiv.org/pdf/2204.06125.pdf), a powerful CLIP-conditioned generative diffusion model which inspired us to apply the basic principle to VAEs.